-Using time appropriately is extremely important when writing essays on the GMAT.
-You must use your time wisely.
-Do not dive right in.
-If you begin writing immediately you will likely find it difficult to follow your critique all the way through without making mistakes in organization.
+Using time wisely is extremely important for the GMAT AWA.
+You have just 30 minutes to write a 300-word essay.
+Given the short time, you may be tempted to dive right in to writing; this is a mistake.
+If you begin writing immediately, you will find it difficult to follow your critique all the way through without making mistakes in organization.
 Instead, take time to think about what you will be writing and create an outline first.

 Here is a basic breakdown of how to use your time: